 When feeding milk replacer, be sure that everyone is mixing it at the same concentration.
 Sometimes when we encounter a scours problem on a farm, we find that each feeder is mixing the powder differently.
 This problem can be solved relatively easily by using scales to measure the milk replacer powder for each feeding.

 Along with consistent volumes and concentrations, we need to deliver milk at the same temperature at every feeding.
 The goal here is to deliver milk in the range of 100-105oF (38-41oC).
-If the weather is cold, this may mean making more trips to be able to deliver the milk at the desired temperatures.
+If the weather is cold, this may mean making more trips to be able to deliver the milk at the desired temperatures or mixing milk replacer with warm water.

 As calf raisers, we often hear discussions about whether to feed pasteurized milk or milk replacer, feed twice or three times daily, how many days of age to wean calves, the best cleaning and sanitation products to use, and more.
 But, ultimately, none of it matters if we aren’t delivering adequate amounts of good quality milk to allow calves to thrive and grow.